MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 1. Select **Next: Ingest properties**.

-1. Fill out the form with the following information and select **Next: Review + create**:
+1. Fill out the form with the following information and select **Next: Review + create**.
+Note that table and mapping names are case sensitive:

    ![Event grid connection](media/ingest-data-event-grid/create-event-grid-data-connection-ingest-properties.png)